ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/EventBus/EventBus.md

 ```

 > [!WARNING]
-> Dont forget to UnSubscribe your events in the OnDestroy method
+> Don't forget to UnSubscribe your events in the OnDestroy method

 You can also use the *SubscribeWeak* extension method, which uses the [DestroyDetector](xref:AutSoft.UnitySupplements.Vitamins.DestroyDetector) component to unsubscribe automatically when the object is destroyed.